 Dog treats should also be high in fiber to improve gut health and not cause any digestive issues.

-Tasty low calorie and all-natural options are Fruitables Crunchy Baked Dog Treats.
+Tasty low calorie and all-natural options are Fruitables Crunchy Baked Dog Treats on Amazon.
 With ingredients like fresh pumpkin, they’re a strong fiber source.

 So, now that you have an idea of which foods have more fiber, how do you go about it?